 Queen Victoria Eugénie of Spain

-(Princess Victoria Eugénie of Battenberg)
+(Princess Victoria Eugénie 'Ena'

-A painting of the baptism of Princess Victoria Eugénie of Battenberg by R.T.
+A painting of the baptism of Princess Victoria Eugénie 'Ena' of Battenberg by R.T.
 Pritchett

-Empress Eugénie of France
+of France in 1853

-During the State Visit in 1905 by King Alfonso XIII of Spain (1886-1941), he was introduced to Victoria Eugénie at the State Dinner at Buckingham Palace and their friendship soon blossomed into romance.
+During the State Visit in June 1905 by King Alfonso XIII of Spain (1886-1941), he was introduced to Victoria Eugénie at the State Dinner at Buckingham Palace and their friendship soon blossomed into romance.
 King Alfonso subsequently proposed but his mother - Queen Maria Christina, formerly Archduchess Maria Christina of Austria (1858-1929), had some serious concerns about his choice of Spain’s future Queen Consort.
 Her three main concerns were -

 Victoria Eugénie’s faith: she was a Protestant and would have to change her religion to Catholicism;